jarasmar/Bank_Tech_Test/Readme.md

 I can print my bank statement and see all my transactions (date-credit-debit-balance).
 ```

-## Domain Model
+## Domain Model & Approach

 I am going to start working in a single class 'Account' that will take the main functionality.
-When the project starts getting more complex I will start refactoring to follow single responsability.
+It will evolve into a second class Transaction and then Statement.
+Finally I will build a class Bank that manages all process from an account.
-The final Domain Model should look something similar to the one below, where the classes on the left side delegate on the right side ones.
+The final Domain Model will look something similar to the one below, where the classes on the left side delegate on the right side ones.

 | BANK            | ACCOUNT       | TRANSACTION    | STATEMENT       |